KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 - All the above repeated for a competitor, depending on how close an eye you want to keep on them

 Okay!
-Now that you’re all up to speed on everything social media monitoring and listening, you are all set and informed to make your decision on which social media monitoring tool will work best for your needs!
+Now that we’re up to speed on everything social media monitoring and listening, it’s time to decide which social media monitoring tool will work best for your needs!

 1. Sprout Social

 First up is Sprout.
-Now, this tool is one of the more comprehensive tools on the market.
+This social media analytics tool is one of the more comprehensive tools on the market.
 With Sprout, you can do social listening and analytics, customer care, and employee advocacy.
-In addition, you can track multiple platforms in real-time without navigating in and out of the app.
-Everything is then unified in their Smart Inbox.
+In addition, you can track multiple platforms in real time without navigating in and out of the app.
+Everything is then unified in the Smart Inbox.

-Sprout’s inboxes are definitely one of their redeeming features.
-They separate two inboxes so you can easily and clearly navigate between monitoring or engaging.
-All the networks, brand keywords, search results, and even your hashtag campaigns will appear in real-time in your inbox.
+Sprout’s inboxes are definitely one of its redeeming features.
+Sprout separates two inboxes so you can easily and clearly navigate between monitoring or engaging.
+All the networks, search results, brand keywords, and even your hashtag campaigns will appear in real time in your inbox.

 - Unified Smart Inbox